PlotPyStack/PythonQwt/README.md

 tests.run()
 ```

-or from the command line: `python-qwt-tests`.
+or from the command line: `PythonQwt-tests`.